 When a new development is being marketed at startup, the initial HOA operating budget is created based on estimates and projections – the improvements are usually incomplete at the time the budget is created.
 As a result, the as-built improvements may be slightly different than originally planned.

 For real estate professionals marketing the new development, and for the developers themselves, it is important to know that the start-up budget prepared for the development contains accurate information.

 - What are the individual building and common-area components?
 For example, a change made from a stone wall to installing a wrought iron fence makes a meaningful difference in the budgeting.

-- Long-term replacement costs (reserves) are also very different for as stone wall vs wrought iron fencing.
+- Long-term replacement costs (reserves) are also very different for stone walls vs wrought iron fencing.

-Many different people are involved in the processes of early planning, design, purchasing and on-site construction, so it’s no wonder changes sometimes go unnoticed at some point during the process.
-An “As-built” Reserve Study will provide the confidence and backup documentation to support the HOA Operating Budget, and can help to avoid issues that might develop later on if there are indeed variations between what was budgeted, and what was built.
+Many different people are involved in the processes of early planning, design, purchasing, and on-site construction, so it’s no wonder that changes sometimes go unnoticed at some point during the process.
+An “as-built” Reserve Study will provide the confidence and backup documentation to support the HOA operating budget, and can help to avoid issues that might develop later on if there are indeed variations between what was budgeted and what was built.

-Because of this, the BRE has a 20% increase and 10% decrease threshold in their budget approvals – meaning the HOA can increase or decrease their budget amounts (so long as they remain within the 20% up and 10% down threshold) and keep their BRE approval!
+Because of this, the DRE has a 20% increase and 10% decrease threshold in their budget approvals – meaning the HOA can increase or decrease their budget amounts (so long as they remain within the 20% up and 10% down threshold) and keep their DRE approval!

 Click here to Request a Proposal.